To know how to multiply by 40 the number of engagements generated by your infographic, jump directly to this section!

 Considering that infographics are way cheaper and simpler to create than video, you should learn how to create beautify infographics.
 This post will help you!

 You can find below an infographic on SEO that I created with Piktochart (I am not affiliated in any way with them).
 It took me less than 1 hour to create this document, whereas it was the first time I was using their solution.
 I think the result speaks for itself: it looks quite neat and professional, doesn't it?
+Please share this infographic on social media and you will make me very happy :)

 |My very first infographic with Piktochart!
 It provides recommendations to double a website audience through SEO.
 Read the associated post if you are interested!|

-5-Tips To Increase Audience Engagement with Infographics
+5-Tips To Increase Audience Engagement with Pictures

 As you can see in the figure below from https://analytics.twitter.com, the infographic triggered limited engagement: